Even if you’re not an audiophile, you know the feeling of not being able to turn something up as loud as you would like

 On the other hand, if you normally use headphones with your Mac or don’t consider yourself to have a picky ear, you could be fine with the built-in system until circumstances change.

-External Speaker for MacBook Pro: What to Consider?
+External Speaker for MacBook Pro: What to Consider in 2020?

 You may have heard someone say that wireless tech will never be the same quality as wired, but this is hardly true.
 This may have been true half a decade ago, but today there are high-quality speakers of both varieties on the market and you should pick the kind that are most convenient for you.
 Bluetooth, AUX, or specially wired, look for speakers that are easiest for you.